The Hot Spot: Plot

-Meanwhile, Gloria is being blackmailed by Frank Sutton, who has nude photographs of Irene Davey and Gloria, after hearing about Irene being with another woman, her former teacher.
-Harry, who has fallen in love with Gloria, confronts Sutton to get the pictures.
-They have a fight but Sutton continues to blackmail Gloria.
-Harry visits Sutton and finds him with a woman, and kills Sutton in the ensuing struggle.
-Harry plants evidence to divert suspicion away from himself, then tells the police that Sutton, who had no job and few assets, had recently paid cash for a new car, making it seem that Sutton had robbed the bank.
-Harry receives a hefty reward for providing the tip that helps the police "solve" the robbery.
+Meanwhile, Harry discovers that Gloria is being blackmailed by a local criminal named Frank Sutton.
+Sutton has nude photographs he took of Gloria and her best friend Irene Davey, after following them down by the local swimming hole, having heard tell of Irene being with another woman, who was her former teacher.
+Irene killed herself after being blackmailed and Harry, who has fallen in love with the 19-year-old Gloria, confronts Sutton to get the pictures.
+The tense conversation escalates into a fight, and Harry severely beats Sutton, but he defiantly continues to blackmail Gloria.
+Harry visits Sutton at his home and finds him having sex with a woman having wooden fruit shoes exactly like those belonging to Gloria.
+As Harry and Sutton begin fighting the unknown woman escapes, suffering an injury to her face.
+Harry ends up killing Sutton in the ensuing struggle.
+He plants the stolen money to divert suspicion away from himself, and disposes of the shoes, believing they belong to Gloria.
+He then tells the police that Sutton, who had no job and few assets, had recently paid cash for a new car, making it seem that Sutton had robbed the bank.
+The serial numbers tally and Harry receives the promise of a hefty reward for providing the tip that helps the police "solve" the robbery.
 He plans to marry Gloria and take her to the Caribbean Islands.